sail-sg/jax_xc/README.rst

 .. code:: python

+  import jax
+  import jax.numpy as jnp
   import jax_xc

   def rho(r):
     """Electron number density.
+We take gaussian as an example.

     A function that takes a real coordinate, and returns a scalar indicating the number density of electron at coordinate r.

     Args:
       r: a 3D coordinate.
     Returns:
       rho: If it is unpolarized, it is a scalar.
           If it is polarized, it is a array of shape (2,).
     """
-     pass
+    return jnp.prod(jax.scipy.stats.norm.pdf(r, loc=0, scale=1))

-   exc = jax_xc.hyb_gga_xc_pbeb0(rho=rho, polarized=polarized)
+  exc = jax_xc.hyb_gga_xc_pbeb0(rho=rho, polarized=False)

+  # a grid point in 3D
+  r = jnp.array([0.1, 0.2, 0.3])

+  # evaluate the exchange correlation energy per particle at this point
+  # corresponding to the 'zk' in libxc
+  print(exc(r))

+  # access to extra attributes
   cam_alpha = exc.cam_alpha  # fraction of full Hartree-Fock exchange

 The complete list of extra attributes can be found in the class below: